Driving the Adriatic Highway: A Guide from Split to Dubrovnik via the Neum Corridor

 The walls incorporate forts, towers and bastions in a unified system

 Game of Thrones fans will recognize various locations, but what's more interesting is how Dubrovnik became King's Landing.
 The production team chose the city not just for its looks, but because its preservation meant they could film multiple locations without modern intrusions.
-The Sponza Palace served as the exterior of the Iron Bank, while Fort Lovrijenac became the Red Keep.
+The Minčeta Tower served as the mysterious House of the Undying, while Fort Lovrijenac became the Red Keep.
 Local extras got paid to wear medieval costumes and pretend it was normal, which for Dubrovnik, it kind of is.

 Dubrovnik Old City, Dubrovnik Old Town, Grad, Croatia (42.6379°N, 18.1121°E) - Historic buildings and streets in UNESCO World Heritage site